tesseract-ocr/tessdoc/Training-Tesseract.md

 If you had some problems during the training process and you need help, use [tesseract-ocr](https://groups.google.com/forum/#!forum/tesseract-ocr) mailing-list to ask your question(s).

-**PLEASE DO NOT** report your problems and ask questions about training as [issues] (https://github.com/tesseract-ocr/tesseract/issues)!
+**PLEASE DO NOT** report your problems and ask questions about training as [issues](https://github.com/tesseract-ocr/tesseract/issues)!

 # Introduction